SLKone/staging/_case-studies/Implementing-a-Financial-Plan-and-Revenue-Recognition-Model-for-a-200M-Womens-Healthcare.md

 ---
 layout: case-study
-title:  "Implementing a Financial Plan and Revenue Recognition Model for a $200M Women’s Healthcare Company"
+title:  "Implementing a Financial Plan and Revenue Recognition Model for a $200M Women's Healthcare Company"
-industries: [Healthcare]
+industries: [Provider and Practice Management Groups]
-services-performed: [Financial-Analytics,Quality-of-Revenue]
+services: [Financial Analytics, Quality of Revenue]
 intro: SLKone assisted the development of a granular, compliant revenue recognition model that resolved material issues in the accounting function, while simultaneously unlocking business intelligence reporting opportunities
 team-size: 2 consultants
 project-length: 2 months